Paymenter/Docs/docs/extensions/paypal.md

 ## Creating the webhook

-Scroll down to Webhooks and press add Webhook
+- Scroll down to Webhooks and press add Webhook.

-Fill in yourDomain /extensions/paypal/webhook
+- Fill in yourDomain /extensions/paypal/webhook.

-Be sure to replace yourDomain with your Paymenter domain (e.g. <https://demo.paymenter.org>)
+- Replace yourDomain with your Paymenter domain (e.g. <https://demo.paymenter.org>).

-Tick the all events box and continue
+- Tick "all events" and continue.

 ![Create Webhook](/assets/images/extensions/paypal/create-webhook.png)

-Take note of the _Webhook ID_ we'll need it in the next step
+Take note of the _Webhook ID_.
+We'll need it in the next step

 ## Filling in the credentials on Paymenter